FIRSTRobotics/fms-manual/source/audience-display/displays/ancillary.rst

 (Above) Traditional timeout display, with chroma available for video overlay.

-If configured for Rankings (see `Settings <../../audience/l/558886-settings#>`_ ) instead of Chroma, the current rankings or bracket will be displayed in place of the Chroma.
+If configured for Rankings (see :doc:`Settings <../configuration/settings>` ) instead of Chroma, the current rankings or bracket will be displayed in place of the Chroma.